 3 Is The Gas Tap On?

-I wrote a post about finding and using your gas tap and you can check it out here.
+I wrote a post about finding and using your gas tap and you can check it out here, or check out the video here.

 Gas On – Not all models will have a gas tap.